dasmeta/terraform-aws-modules/modules/ingress/README.md

 Besides, there may be multiple ingresses each of which can create an ALB, but this is expensive.

 ## Solution
-We recommend to use this Terraform module which
-1. creates a k8s Ingress resource,
-2. created resource makes an ALB in AWS,
-3. has `alb.ingress.kubernetes.io/group.name` annotation set by default.
+The main purpose of `ingress` module is to manage ingress resource from Terraform but edit/use/configure it from k8s side.

-In the result of this you can
+We recommend to use this Terraform module.
+In the result of this you can:
 1. manage the state of the resource by Terraform,
 2. by setting `alb.ingress.kubernetes.io/group.name` annotation attach multiple ingresses to the main one created by the module and use just one ALB,
 3. manage all the Ingress rules from the application side.